 Especially baby artichokes.
 They’re one of the few produce items that’s not always available year-round, so that much more precious.

-If you’ve never cooked baby ‘chokes, don’t be daunted.
-They take a little work up front, but because they’re small, they cook more quickly than their standard-size brethren.
+If you’ve ever wondered how to prep baby artichokes, don’t be daunted.
+It’s easy.
 And there’s less work at the table—because with cooked baby artichokes, you can eat the whole thing.

 And I do.